Dodgers vs. Padres Player Props Betting Odds

 MLB Props Today: San Diego Padres

-- The Padres will hand the ball to Blake Snell (1-4) for his seventh start of the season.
+- The Padres' Joe Musgrove will make his third start of the season.

-- He has started six games this season, earning a quality start (6 or more IP, 3 or fewer ER) in one of them.

-- Snell will look to finish five or more innings for the fifth start in a row.

 |Opponent